 Alice Fischer, Kutztown University of Pennsylvania, US Keywords: digital literacy practices, social media, professional identity, video coding, humor Burnout is an ongoing and growing challenge for individuals working in service professions.
 Since there are significant implications of burnout on the well-being of service workers and the people they serve, there is a need to better understand how service workers experience their roles.
 One such population of service workers, school social workers, represents a valuable case population to explore how service professionals cope with burnout due to their essential roles in American education systems.
 The social media platform TikTok provides a unique look into the daily tasks and relationships of school social workers.
 This paper seeks to build an understanding of the characteristics of experience, camaraderie, and coping for school social workers through their use of TikTok.
 As a free, public platform that engages audiences worldwide, TikTok is a growing source of rich data about communities, identities, and lived experiences.
 This paper seeks to contribute to the development of systematic data collection and analysis processes from TikTok.
 Specifically, this paper examines the process, successes, and barriers to analyzing expressions of experience, community building, and camaraderie through TikTok videos, user engagement, and community comments.
 The researcher imported videos into NVIVO to analyze the audio and visual content.
-Unique challenges associated with coding humor content within the context of trending TikTok styles emerged.
+Unique challenges associated with coding bumor content within the context of trending TikTok styles emerged.
 An approach to coding audio, captions, and video content used within the TikToks will be demonstrated.
 Limitations to importing and transcribing comments en masse into NVIVO as well as a manual coding strategy will also be discussed.
 Despite current limitations for use with large sample sizes, this methodology shows great promise as a method for using TikTok posts for data and for understanding group membership, professional identity formation, and ethical use of social media across all service professions.
 This paper will present an innovative methodological approach to participatory research, developed as part of a two-year project funded by the British Academy.
 This supported teachers to research digital literacies in classrooms though the design and play of Alternate Reality Games.
 Together we developed multi-media narratives and interactive missions which were integrated and enacted across physical and virtual spaces.
-The concept of 'transmedia storying' evolved during the project as a school-based pedagogical process and participatory research methodology, which involv NAVIGATING SPACES IN COLLABORATIVE DEVELOPMENT WORK FOR RELATIONAL RIGOR Thu 11.1.2024 Parallel session 3J, 11:00-12:30 Room U3039, Main building Chair: Avi Betz-Heinemann Authors:
+The concept of 'transmedia storying' evolved during the project (distribution) and making meanings (interpretation) though the co-creation of an imagined UNVEILING MUSIC-THEORY LEARNING EXPERIENCES THROUGH THE MICRO-PHENOMENOLOGICAL INTERVIEW Thu 11.1.2024 Parallel session 3M, 11:00-12:30 Room Studium U3020, Main building Chair: Mandira Halder Authors: